149203/developersvegas2/README.md

 Enter the `mongorestore_dev` command from your `.env` file with the proper folder name.

+**IMPORTANT:** don't delete a database you want to restore.
+Just delete every collection within it.
+This will keep the connection, user, and password.

 # Conventions

 lower_snake_case for everything except urls and filenames of web assets (like images).